CatFortman/MonoGameTemplate.Net8/README.md

 ## Acknowledgements

 This project was initially inspired by and partially derived from the official MonoGame 2D tutorial series, then extended into a reusable starter template.

+Credit is also due to [u/JustARandomDude112](https://www.reddit.com/user/JustARandomDude112/) for architectural ideas and design discussions that helped shape parts of this framework.